sam08153/xendit/README.md

+Check the implementation folder for test complete/implementation details

 # Food Delivery App - Backend Take Home Test

 This repository contains a take-home test for backend developers to demonstrate their skills by implementing new features for a food delivery application built with Node.js and TypeScript.